 - If the load on the active PSU is more than 50 percent of PSU rated power wattage, then the redundant PSU is switched to the active state. - If the load on the active PSU falls below 20 percent of PSU rated power wattage, then the redundant PSU is switched to the sleep state.

-You can configure the hot spare feature by using the iDRAC settings. www.dell.com/poweredgemanuals.
+You can configure the hot spare feature by using the iDRAC settings.
+For more information, see the iDRAC User's Guide available at www.dell.com/poweredgemanuals.

 Removing a power supply unit blank